Western Baray and West Mebon: Day Tour with Private Guide

 After lunch, drive along the top of the Baray's wall and stop briefly at the ruins of Amarintapura, swallowed by the towering embankment (this is the only temple at Angkor where you will start at the top and work your way down).
 The ruins are in sad disrepair and much of the temple is buried, but a gigantic "stone yoni" hints at the size of the phallic linga that once stood atop the temple's upper chapel.

 Another few kilometers will bring you to the center of the Baray's south wall where an American engineering effort created a water gate to provide irrigation to the countryside.
 Board a boat and chug off for a 20 minute ride to the very center of the ancient lake, to a sacred island shrine at the very center of the cosmos.
 The West Mebon is a haunting, windswept place that would have been a holy pilgrimage for kings and viewed from afar by commoners.
 A stupendous fragment of a colossal, multi-armed reclining Vishnu statue was unearthed from the lotus ponds here.
 Now in the National Museum in Phnom Penh, it must have originally been the singular golden vision in all of bejeweled Angkor.
 Who destroyed it and whether any additional portions remain to be unearthed is one of the Baray's puzzles.
 And if such an artistic and sacred achievement resided in the West Mebon, what vision of paradise once existed at its sister temple in the East Baray?
-Perhaps you will address these questions and other cosmic questions to the hermit fortune teller who dwells here amidst the ruins.
+Perhaps you will pose these and other cosmic questions to the hermit fortune teller who dwells here amidst the ruins.

 Where We Shine: Purple Dragon highlights unique and offbeat insights to Cambodian life that most tourists overlook.
 We use only LGBT- friendly hotels, so couples never suffer embarrassing moments.
 Your tour is private, which gives you maximum flexibility and the undivided attention of our local guides.
 Our guests often tell us that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.